jettblu/bluWeb/blog/keys.md

 ## The Problem

 Most of us have surrendered our right to online privacy and ownership.
-We’re back to a permissioned society that relies on third party gatekeepers.
+We’re back to a permissioned society that relies on third party gatekeepers:

-Google can read your messages, but it's still the most popular email system.
+- Google can read your messages, but it's still the most popular email system.

-Facebook has a horrendous privacy track record, but it’s still the most popular social network.
+- Facebook has a horrendous privacy track record, but it’s still the most popular social network.

-Blockchains offer a peer-to-peer cash system, but the majority of transfers are between custodial exchanges.
+- Blockchains offer a peer-to-peer cash system, but the majority of transfers are between custodial exchanges.

 The internet relies on a peer to peer connection between computers.
 But the majority of services we use everyday are centralized.
 We surrender our privacy and ownership to corporations, because it’s easy.
 Because companies like Google, Facebook, and Coinbase offer a tremendous amount of value for free.

-We surrendered our keys and the gatekeepers became kings.
+As consumers, we have surrendered our keys and the gatekeepers became kings.
 Our content, our messages, and our value are controlled by someone else with different incentives.
 When we rely on gatekeepers to manage our online experience, we trust they won’t close the gate.
 We trust they won’t read our messages.
 We trust they won’t share our data.
 We trust, we trust, we trust.

 ## What if….